lsbFlying/resy/README-EN.md

   function btn2() {
     /**
+     * It should be noted that resy has automatic batch update
+     * In addition, the batch update of resy can make up for the version below react v18.
+     * In places where react cannot manage, such as promise or setTimeout, batch update also has the effect */
-     * 1、It can be updated by direct assignment (the simplest update method)
+    // It can be updated by direct assignment (the simplest update method) store.count++;
-     * 2、Secondly, resy has automatic batch update
-     * That is, if you use the direct update method, there will be automatic batch updates, as follows:
-     * store.count++;
-     * store.text = "456asd";
-     * The above method can have automatic batch update, */ store.count++;
     store.text = "456asd";
     /**
-     * Direct attribute chain update is not allowed
-     * Because resy proxy only maps the data attributes of the first layer
+     * Direct attribute chain update is not allowed, Because resy proxy only maps the data attributes of the first layer
-     * For performance reasons, deep recursive proxy is not currently available
-     * The following update methods are invalid
+     * For performance reasons, deep recursive proxy is not currently available, The following update methods are invalid */
-     */
     // store.testObj.name = "Jack";
     // New value assignment required (valid update)